CarstenAgerskov/Mycroft-intent-test-runner/README.md

 I will publish this test runner it in this immature state, to get feedback on the approach I have taken, and if its usable at all.

-In particular, the code depends on timing to correlate messages on the bus.
+The test runner works by publishing an utterance on the bus, and waits for responses on the bus.
+Hence, the code depends on timing to correlate messages on the bus.
+The first message received that fits a pattern is accepted as a response.
 Suggestions for a better way is most welcome.

 The problem is, that I miss a strong way to corrrelate messages, for instance a GUID that the first producer creates and write to the message.
 All consumers copy that GUID from request to response.
 This would not only facilitate testing and debugging, but might even be an advantage if, in the future, several identical modules listens on the bus.

 ## Setting up